Differential KO-theory: constructions, computations, and applications: Introduction

 What does it mean to provide a differential refinement of a cohomology theory?
 A priori one would like to add geometric data to the otherwise topological structure.
 In implementing that, one might mean three different notions: \begin{enumerate} \item A cohomology theory on manifolds, i.e., in the presence of smooth structure. \item A cohomology theory with geometric data included: connections. \item A cohomology theory with geometric data included: Chern character forms. \end{enumerate} So one might consequently ask the following questions:

-\begin{enumerate}[(i)] \item Which one of the above does one really mean when talking about differential cohomology? \item Are the above equivalent, or at least related? \end{enumerate} Indeed, we will clarify what we mean by a differential KO-theory, presenting several approaches with enough generality to thereby also clarifying a bit what is meant by a differential cohomology theory in general.
+\begin{enumerate}[(i)] \item Which one of the above does one really mean when talking about differential cohomology? \item Are the above equivalent, or at least related? \end{enumerate} In \cite{BNV}, it was shown that every sheaf of spectra fits into a hexagon diagram, similar to the differential cohomology hexagon of Simons and Sullivan \cite{SSu2}.
+Hence, every sheaf of spectra can be thought of as representing a differential cohomology theory.
+Such generality leads to many differential refinements which are quite different from the Hopkins-Singer type refinements which were originally considered in \cite{HS}.
+Here we will clarify what we mean by a differential KO-theory, presenting several approaches with enough generality to thereby also clarifying a bit what is meant by a differential cohomology theory in general.
 After producing the various possibilities, we explore interrelations which we make explicit.

 One conceptual approach is to view a differential cohomology theory as an amalgam of an underlying (topological) cohomology theory and the data of differential forms, so that one has a schematic picture